Rexinazor/Sticker_ImageResizer/README.md

 ## Configuration of the Go version: Cloud API server (default)
 Configuration is stored in `botConfig.json`, under the `Go/src/config` folder.
 If running the program without a local bot API server, the setup is trivial: you're asked to enter your bot's API key, and then you're ready to go.

-Additionally, you can set the `Owner` property in the configuration file to your own Telegram user's ID, in order to disable logging of requests made from said account.
-Finding out your user ID should be trivial from the logs: simply convert an image or run a command.

 ## Configuration of the Go version: local bot API server
 If you're using a local bot API server, the configuration is a little more nuanced.
 To convert from the default cloud API servers to a local server, first start the bot normally.
 Then, open `botConfig.json` and under `API` set `LocalAPIEnabled` to `true` and `URL` to your API server's endpoint (default `http://localhost:8081`).